The Amherst Board of Education supports the following legislative priorities:

-Today, call (or email) the three governmental representatives listed below who will be involved in important budget decisions over the next two months and share the message below.
+Today, call, email or mail the three governmental representatives listed below who will be involved in important budget decisions over the next two months and share the following message.

 "I am calling on behalf of the Amherst Central School District and would like to request that education be one of your priorities during the upcoming budget deliberations.
-New York State should review and repair the Foundation Aid formula to develop a real phase-in plan of the formula to achieve equity, adequacy and predicatability for our school district.
+New York State should decrease the over-reliance on federal funds and reject attempts to consolidate and eliminate expense-based and categorical aids.
 Thank you, for your time and consideration."

 Phone: Executive Chambers (518) 474-8390

 Sen. Rath's Albany Address:

 188 State Street Room 513, Legislative Office Building